Spiritual Community

 For some, it might help to work with a spiritual care professional.
 This may be good for those who have spiritual struggles, as well as for those who wish to explore these ideas more deeply.

-There are different names for people whose jobs are to give spiritual care.
+There are different names for spiritual care professionals.
 A few examples include:

 Clergy are leaders you'll find in many faiths.